dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 169. Majority Element.md

 * Time complexity : $O(n^2)$

-The brute force algorithm contains two nested for loops that each run for nn iterations, adding up to quadratic time complexity.
+The brute force algorithm contains two nested for loops that each run for $n$ iterations, adding up to quadratic time complexity.

 * Space complexity : $O(1)$